 Goal 3.10-Hire Full-Time Family-Community Liaison to assist in the Parent Center, Attendance Monitoring, and SARB Meetings.

-Goal 3.21-The District will hire an additional Counseling/Psychologist Intern to offer additional mental health support for Foster/Homeless Students.
+Goal 3.19-The District will hire additional Expanded Learning Staff to offer additional academic support for Homeless/Foster Students.